xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 `python -m pip freeze --exclude-editable > constraints.txt`

 The reasoning of these commands is that to generate to generate the constraints file you must first install your page-tracker project into the active virtual environment which will bring the required external libraries from PyPI.
-Even though we have not code yet, Python will recognize and install your package placeholder (we scaffolded the project with the below structure).
+Even though we have no code yet, Python will recognize and install your package placeholder (we scaffolded the project with the below structure).
 We install the project in [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) for development.
 This allows us to make changes to source code and have them reflected in the virtual environment immediately without a re-install.
 In the second command we execute we are excluding the editable package from the constraints file.

 ```text
 page-tracker/